 Post By RelatedRelated Post

-Staying on top of basic snowblower maintenance can be the key to avoiding frustration when a big snowstorm hits.
+Staying on top of basic snow blower maintenance is the key to avoiding frustration when a big snowstorm hits.
 We asked a member of Toro’s customer care team for a few tips to keep your machine in top working order.

-Daly suggests doing a simple inspection of your snowblower, which can also help keep it ship shape.
+Daly suggests doing a simple inspection of your snow blower, which can also help keep it ship shape.
 “Before you do any work on your machine,” he cautions, “be sure the engine is off and the spark plug wire is disconnected.”
-If you have a single-stage snowblower, inspect the rotor blades for wear.
-When a rotor blade edge has worn down to the wear indicator hole, both rotor blades and the scraper should be replaced.
+If you have a single-stage snow blower, inspect the rotor blades for wear.
+When a rotor blade edge has worn down to the wear indicator hole, replace both the rotor blades and the scraper.
 If you have a 2-stage machine, check the skids (the part attached to the side of the auger housing).
 This part lifts the auger and scraper off the ground, preventing the auger from coming in direct contact with the pavement.
 Be sure the skids don’t show signs of significant wear.
 If they are damaged or very thin, they need to be replaced.

-Sometimes starting problems can be simple operator error.
+Sometimes starting problems are simple operator error.
 Check your owner’s manual for the proper starting procedure for your machine.

 If you like to perform your own maintenance or product repair, Toro offers genuine Toro® replacement parts online at ToroDealer.com.
 Toro’s easy-to-use parts look-up tool utilizes your model and serial number to help you quickly identify the parts you need to keep your Toro equipment running like new.